erikzaadi/erikzaadi.com/content/posts/2009/2009-07-21-joyofwritingutilities.md

 wordpress_id: '46'
 comments: true
 categories:
-- General
+- general
-- Personal
+- personal
-- Utilities
+- utilities
 ---

 Every now and then I get to a point where I need to do some repetitious and most likely boring task.